Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-geospatial.markdown

 ```

 {{%refer%}}
-To read more about indexing fields in Data Grid, refer to {{%exurl "Geospatial Index""https://docs.gigaspaces.com/xap/12.1/dev-java/indexing-geospatial.html"%}}
+To read more about indexing fields in Data Grid, refer to [Geospatial Index](./indexing-geospatial.html)
 {{%/refer%}}

 # Zeppelin Notebook

-A great place to start experimenting with the Geospatial API is the [Zeppelin notebook](notebook.html) - check out the 'InsightEdge GeoSpatial' notebook.
+A great place to start experimenting with the Geospatial API is the [Zeppelin notebook](../started/insightedge-zeppelin.html) - check out the 'InsightEdge GeoSpatial' notebook.

+{{%note%}}
-{{%exclamation%}} If you're using Windows, you'll need to manually copy the jars from `INSIGHTEDGE_HOME\datagrid\lib\optional\spatial` to the Spark jars folder (`INSIGHTEDGE_HOME\jars`) to use this notebook.
+If you're using Windows, you'll need to manually copy the jars from `INSIGHTEDGE_HOME\datagrid\lib\optional\spatial` to the Spark jars folder (`INSIGHTEDGE_HOME\jars`) to use this notebook.
 We're working of fixing that for the next release.
+{{%/note%}}